Defiant Journey is a ground-breaking interactive electric cello experience, blending music, activism, storytelling and digital and sensory arts.

 "The informal atmosphere was refreshing and felt natural, it was positive and made the performance more accessible as an audience member.
 The assistants working on the performance made it very easy to interact and take part in the sensory aspects of the show."

-Additional information for programmers and venues
+Additional information for programmers

 Themes of the show